CodeYourFuture/fundamentals-course/tips-for-success.md

 ## Tip: Don't hide when you don't know.

-* It is normal not to know things in this industry.
+* It is *normal* not to know things in this industry
-* The volunteers can't help you if we don't know you are lost.
+* The volunteers can't help you if we don't know you are lost
 * Probably someone else in the class has the same question as you, and is too scared to ask.
+* If the teacher asks if everyone understands, SAY if you have doubts.

 ## Tip: Don't be frustrated when a volunteer does not solve your problem for you